-We have a fantastic team of more than 50 volunteers young and old who give up their time to help with our projects.
+We have a fantastic team of supporters who give up their time to help with our projects.

 - Make a monthly donation - to help us continue our work with older people in the community.
 Regular support helps give us long-term funding security and the ability to continue our projects and creative sessions tackling isolation and improving wellbeing.

 - Make a one-off donation - to make a real difference. £5 for an hour-long activity session provides a creative lifeline, friendship and ultimately confidence helping a vulnerable older person to reconnect with their community.

 - Text Giving: To make a one-off gift by text, please text EART17 £3 to 70070. (£1, £2, £4, £5 and £10 one-off donations can also be made by text).